Sendan4/Patache-Game-Engine/README_en.md

 | x86_64/AMD64 | x86_64/AMD64 |

 ## System requirements
-- Multi-core CPU with instructions AVX y SSE (MMX if you use GCC). basically a second-generation Intel Sandy Bridge CPU or AMD Bulldozer known as FX.
+- Multi-core CPU with instructions AVX y SSE4.2 (MMX if you use GCC). basically a second-generation Intel Sandy Bridge CPU or AMD Bulldozer known as FX.
 - Vulkan compatible GPU.
 - At least 4 GB of RAM.
 - At least 14 GB of free space for source code and binaries (includes debug with all features).